Introduction

 Accessibility in mobile design goes beyond mere compliance with standards; it’s about understanding the user’s perspective and ensuring that digital content is perceivable, operable, understandable, and robust for all.
 From employing sufficient contrast ratios and scalable text sizes to designing navigable layouts that support assistive technologies, this guide will explore the key aspects of accessibility.
 We’ll delve into practical strategies, tools, and testing methodologies that can be integrated into the design process to create more accessible mobile experiences.
 Whether you’re a seasoned designer looking to refine your skills or new to the field with a desire to build inclusively from the ground up, this guide will provide the insights and guidelines necessary to embark on a journey toward more accessible mobile design.

-The Three levels of Accessibility
+The Three levels of accessibility design for mobile

 If you’re just starting out on researching Mobile Accessibility, it is important to point out that according to the official WCAG (or the Web Content Accessibility Guidelines) there are three levels of accessibility that would define your product on how successful it complies to the needed criteria for good design.
 Knowing these are essential resources for your projects:

-• Level A is focused on having a design that’s easy to meet, without having to do impactful changes onto your product’s structure.
+- Level A is focused on having a design that’s easy to meet, without having to do impactful changes onto your product’s structure.
 An example would be having identifiable clickables with color alone, but having a support text that actually guides you to create an action.

-• Level AA is more comprehensive, as its success criteria might rely more on color contrast as well as the previous criterias from Level A.
+- Level AA is more comprehensive, as its success criteria might rely more on color contrast as well as the previous criterias from Level A.

-• When reaching Level AAA, criterias are more strict on color contrast requirements focused on text, color, and both previous levels.
+- When reaching Level AAA, criterias are more strict on color contrast requirements focused on text, color, and both previous levels.
 It is pretty common to not reach this level but it is surely the best practice to try to comply as much as possible with these guidelines.

 By the end of this guide, you’ll be able to identify the most common mistakes when trying to implement accessibility within your products, as well as a full understanding of the best practices and how to include them in your designs correctly.